Goldfish Aquariums

 • Goldfish require a lot of space to grow properly.
 With no filtration or aeration, goldfish need 24 square inches of surface area per inch of fish to maintain an adequate oxygen level.
 This measurement however, doesn't determine what size aquarium you need.
 To work that out, go to the page that gives you all the facts about how much room Goldfish need.

-• The best aquarium dimensions to display your goldfish is a tall aquarium that is not too wide.
+• The best aquarium dimensions to display your Goldfish is a tall aquarium that is not too wide.
 15” tall would be the minimum height, 18” tall would be better.
 I wouldn’t go any wider than 12” front to back unless you are putting very large fish in the aquarium.
 This width keeps the fish in view more often instead of them hiding at the back of the aquarium.

 Goldfish Aquarium Purchasing Options